Donders-Institute/rdm-wiki/docs/5_Processing/6_FAIR.rst

 .. _HPC wiki: https://hpc.dccn.nl/docs/bash/index.html

-A good convention to use is to put the shell script in ``/project/Scripts/masterPipeline.sh``.
+A good convention to save the shell script as ``/project/Scripts/masterPipeline.sh``.
-You can learn a bit about shell scripting from the `HPC wiki`_, however, with a tool such as ChatGPT, shell scripting is much more accessible to beginning users.
+You can learn a bit about shell scripting from the `HPC wiki`_, however, with a tool such as ChatGPT, the learning curve is minimal.

 Output to HTML
 ===============